UofT-HPRC/galapagos/README.md

 ## Prerequisites

 Both the Docker Container and native install requires Xilinx Vivado to be installed.
-Current versions supported are 2018.1, 2018.2, 2018.3, 2019.1
+Currently Galapagos requires Vivado and Vitis HLS 2023.1, and Vivado 2018.3 to be installed.

 The Galapagos framework has been tested using Python 3.7.10, please have it installed.